![if !IE]> <![endif]>

-FF Amman Serif supports up to 85 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Persian, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Kazakh, Serbian (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Arabic, and other scripts.
+FF Amman Serif supports up to 85 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Persian, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Kazakh (Latin), Serbian (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Arabic, and other scripts.

 Please note that not all languages are available for all formats.